Coronavirus: What we’re doing to protect people

 But now we have to do more

-Human coronavirus’ spread through the world means that we have to think and act like commercial contract cleaners while giving members everything they need to train their way.
+The human coronavirus pandemic means that the Training Station’s staff has to think and act like commercial contract cleaners while continuing to give members everything they need to train their way.

 Contract cleaners use the term ‘clean’ in a quantitative way.
 Their definitions vary.
 Our gym has adopted this definition: when 30 or fewer microbes are present, when measured using an ATP meter, a surface is clean.
 Up to 30 is considered ‘food safe.’
 We really want 0 microbes present after cleaning and disinfecting but will accept the ‘food safe’ level as a minimum standard.
 Contract cleaners call that ‘deep cleaning.’

 Contagious people spread the virus through droplets produced by sneezing, coughing, spitting, and talking.
 The droplets are heavy enough that gravity pulls them down to surfaces below.
 People touch those surfaces and then touch their faces and from there the virus can enter through the eyes, mouth, and nose.

 Our mission is to completely remove the viruses on the surfaces of cardio equipment and strength equipment, each door, each locker, each bathroom, each shower room, and each changing room.
 Every day that we open.

 That includes deep cleaning seventy-eight dumbbells and twenty kettlebells, fifteen barbells, eight tubes, ten bands, three physio balls, seven medicine balls, eighteen spring clips, one sled, one set of monkey bars, two rings, one TRX, ten foam rollers and balls, fifteen mats, ten yoga blocks, one Bosu ball, twenty-four lockers, dozens of miscellaneous accessories, and one-hundred ninety weight plates.

 It’s a scientific plan.
 We timed how long it takes to scrub everything.
-We’re filming as we’re cleaning so that we can learn how to clean more thoroughly.
-We record and analyze all our data.
+We filmed as we cleaned so that we can learn how to clean more thoroughly.
+We recorded and analyzed the data.